yehudasa/rgw-object-broker/README.md

 - Clone [Service-Catalog](https://github.com/kubernetes-incubator/service-catalog)
 - Install [Google SDK](https://cloud.google.com/sdk/) and add `gcloud` to `PATH` You must have an active Google Cloud Platform account.
-- Configure `gcloud` user, zone, and project
+- Configure `gcloud` account, zone, and project
 These are detected by the deployment script and required for setup.

   `# gcloud config set account <user account>`

   `# gcloud config set project <project>`

   `# gcloud config set compute/zone <zone>`

-### Step 1: Deploy Gluster-Kubernetes cluster in Google Compute Engine (GCE)
+### Step 1: Deploy Gluster-Kubernetes Cluster in Google Compute Engine (GCE)
 This step sets up the **External Service Provider** portion of our topology (see [diagram](docs/diagram/control-diag.md)).

-To kick off deployment, run `gk-cluster-deploy/deploy/cluster/gk-up.sh` The script has a number of configurable variables relative to GCE Instance settings They can be found in `deploy/cluster/lib/config.sh`  These can be overridden inline with `gk-up.sh` or as environment variables.
-To skip configuration review, run`gk-up.sh -y`.
+To kick off deployment, run `gk-cluster-deploy/gk-up.sh` The script has a number of configurable variables relative to GCE Instance settings.
+They can be found in `lib/config.sh`.
+These can be overridden inline with `gk-up.sh` or as environment variables.
+To skip configuration review, run `gk-up.sh -y`.

-Runtime takes around 5 to 10 minutes
+Runtime takes around 5 to 10 minutes.
-Go get some coffee.

-Alternatively, you can manually deploy the GCE portion by following [these instuctions](docs/manual-gce-deployment.md)
+**NOTE: You can manually deploy the GCE portion by following [these instuctions](docs/manual-gce-deployment.md)**

-When deployment completes, commands to ssh into the master node and the URL of the CNS Object Broker will be output. *Note the URL and PORT.*
+When deployment completes, the URL of the CNS Object Broker will be output. *Note the URL and PORT.*

 ### Step 2: Deploy Kubernetes All-in-One Cluster
 This step sets up the **K8s Cluster** portion of our topology (see [diagram](docs/diagram/control-diag.md)).